 Online marketplaces provide networks and systems for global eCommerce.
-Everything from translated websites, good search authority, fulfillment, and shipping can often be handled by the marketplace.
+Everything from translated websites, good search authority, fulfillment, and shipping are often handled by the marketplace.
 If you’re looking to test out a new market, an online marketplace business model is a great option without committing to a whole international operation.

 Existing marketing model

 You can benefit from a large customer base and robust marketing programs with online marketplaces.
-Having access to quality data about your customers means you can offer a much more effective and personalized experience.
+Access quality data about your customers to offer a much more effective and personalized experience.
 You can also drive higher conversions with abandoned cart email reminders and promote relevant product categories.

 Improved product visibility

 Online marketplaces have their own internal search engines to help users easily find what they’re looking for.
 Large and established marketplaces, such as Amazon and Zalando, are highly authoritative sites with lots of traffic.
-Consequently, they often rank much higher in organic product searches than smaller eCommerce sites.
-In highly competitive product sectors, like fashion, selling on large marketplaces could be a quick win for organic customer acquisition.
+Consequently, they often rank much higher in organic product searches than smaller eCommerce sites, so it’s a very effective eCommerce customer acquisition strategy.

 Create customer trust

 The growing popularity of online marketplaces has led to consumers becoming more familiar with them.
 As a result, customers build trust with the marketplace which is then transferred to your brand and products.
 If we take Amazon as an example, 89% of customers said they’d be more comfortable using Amazon over other eCommerce sites.
 Therefore, you can expect to see much higher conversion rates after building a marketplace presence.